 - Position the electric or pneumatic hammer point into the crack and aim in the direction of the area of concrete you want removed.
 Continue working the area, digging deeper as you go.

 - As you progress, break down the edges so the pieces fall away and the rubble can be removed.
-Try and break up the concrete into pieces as big as you can, so removing them is easier.
+Try and break up the concrete into pieces as big as you can (not so big the drill gets stuck), so removing them is easier.
 Too many small pieces will take much longer to clear up than larger bits.
 Remove the debris as you go.

 - Ear defenders